zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

   run it with the /CLEAN parameter.
 This will check the shared file count of each of the above files.
 If possible it will delete them.

+o Uninstallation will not remove the MS VC runtime libraries from the system directory.
+These can be removed manually via the control panel, but this should not be required under normal circumstances.

 Other Notes